-I loved to drink.
-Giving it up felt like cutting off an arm.
-I had moments of Bliss, and Hope, and Gratitude, in my early weeks alcohol free, but I also had moments where I felt completely and utterly lost.
+In my early weeks alcohol-free, I had unexpected moments of Bliss, and Hope, and Gratitude, that came from no longer feeling physically and emotionally beaten down by my binge routine, but I also had moments where I felt completely and utterly lost.
+I felt lonely and afraid.
+What would my life be like now?
+Would my closest relationships be close without the shared activity of drinking?
+Would I always feel a little bit empty and a little bit lost or would that improve with time?
 Exiting the roller coaster ride of drink, drunk, regret was dizzying.
 I didn’t fit in my own skin for a while.

-I began to find in my third and fourth month AF that my life was actually much better without the booze but it took daily work to get there.
+I began to find in my third and fourth month sober that my life was actually much better without the booze but it took daily work to get there.
 It took surrendering to knowing that I was different.
 Surrendering to accepting that others could drink but I cannot.
 It took surrender and then it took Hope.
 The hope came from listening to the people in my community who were ahead of me, sharing their experience, reaching back to show me that it could be done and that it was worth it.

 If you have found that drinking often leads to painful drunken regret, then you will most likely be happier if you take the booze variable out of the picture